 About Habitat for Humanity International

-Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity today operates around the globe and has helped build, renovate and repair more than 600,000 decent, affordable houses sheltering more than 3 million people.
+Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity today operates around the globe and has helped build more than 600,000 decent, affordable houses sheltering more than 3 million people.

 Our Local History